Ignacio Ortiz: Career

-During his career, he has exhibited his work individually and collectively in Mexico, the United States, Sweden, France, Czechoslovakia, Bulgaria, Germany, Austria, Belgium and Spain.
-His first exhibition was at the main hall of the Colegio Civil when he was a student, displayed alongside those of Gerardo Cantú and Marcos Cuellar.
+Ignacio Ortiz exhibited his work individually and collectively in Mexico, the United States, Sweden, France, Czechoslovakia, Bulgaria, Germany, Austria, Belgium, and Spain.
+His first exhibition was at the main hall of the Colegio Civil while he was a student, displayed alongside those of Gerardo Cantú and Marcos Cuellar.
+He also exhibited at the Donceles 66 Cultural Center, the Historical Center, the Industrial Club, and the Casa de la Cultura Tlalpan in Mexico City, and in the collective Pinacoteca NL Collection.